dandersonw/gai-final-project/pentago/README.md

-This directory is meant to be a Python package for the core Pentago code.

-The directly ML/RL related code will go in another package?

 It is intended that you install this package in your python virtualenv/Conda environment.

 You can play a console game with `play_console.py`: